David-Bugaboo/Twentyheim/Treasures.md

 Creature Phase as normal.
 Once used, the sack is expended and is crossed off
 the Wizard Sheet.
 When found or purchased, a player obtains two of these
 sacks.
 Each counts a separate item and can be carried by different figures.
-When sold, each single sack has a sell price of 100gc.
+When sold, each single sack has a sell price of 100 coroas.
 Staff of Wilful Ignorance
 This highly polished wooden staff is inscribed with simple letters in the
 common alphabet.
 At first glance, it appears more like a teaching aid than a